Plastic bottles sales banned at San Francisco airport

 San Francisco International Airport is banning the sale of single-use plastic water bottles.

-The San Francisco Chronicle reports Friday that the unprecedented move at one of the major airports in the country will take effect Aug.
-20.
+The unprecedented move at one of the major airports in the country will take effect Aug.
+20, the San Francisco Chronicle reported Friday.

-The new rule will apply to airport restaurants, cafes and vending machines.

 As a department of San Francisco's municipal government, the airport is following an ordinance approved in 2014 banning the sale of plastic water bottles on city-owned property.

-SFO spokesman Doug Yakel says the shift away from plastics is also part of a broader plan to slash net carbon emissions and energy use to zero and eliminate most landfill waste by 2021.
+The shift away from plastics is also part of a broader plan to slash net carbon emissions and energy use to zero and eliminate most landfill waste by 2021, said airport spokesman Doug Yakel.

+But, considering the approximately 4 million plastic water bottles sold per year at the airport, it may be more difficult for vendors to adhere to the water bottle ban.

+Whether vendors out of compliance will be penalized is unclear, but Yakel said the airport hopes that "won't be necessary."

 Comments